Error Code 0xc1900106 – What is it?

 More and more Windows users are having trouble upgrading their operating system to Windows 10.
 There are a lot of errors being encountered by users and one of them is the Error Code 0xc1900106.
 This error is normally due to the misconfigured system files.
 If a Windows user encounters this error, most likely their device has some registry problems.

 Further Information and Manual Repair

-Fixing error code related issues could be best resolved doing manual repair methods.
+Fixing error code-related issues could be best resolved to do manual repair methods.
 Applying repair methods manually can help Windows users address the root causes of the errors they encounter, as well as apply definite solutions to rectify the issue.

 In trying to fix Error Code 0xc1900106, here are the following manual repair methods you can take:

 - Make a backup of your personal files

 - Users of Windows 8/8.1 should Refresh first then proceed to upgrade.

 - If the Refresh process does not work, reset your device then try again.